AUDITION BOOKINGS ARE NOW OPEN

 Important Notes for all Auditionees

 - Audition time is strictly limited, so use your time to show the panel what you can do.
 No extra time will be available.
-The panel will be looking for vocal quality, range and pitch as well as dramatic and movement ability.

 - Audition pieces should be well prepared.
 Remember, it is in your own interests to present yourself well.